Which business structure suits you?

 Economic association

-An economic association is a form of business in which members cooperate and conduct activities to further their economic interests.
+An economic association is a type of business in which members cooperate and conduct activities to further their economic interests.
 The association is its own legal entity and its members have limited liability, but three or more legal entities are required to form an economic association.
 One of the advantages of an economic association is that it can have unlimited number of members and is democratic, with one vote per member.
 However, the association requires a more extensive administration and accounting.
-An economic association is suitable for activities where members want to work together for common economic goals, such as housing associations, cooperatives or member-owned companies.
+An economic association is suitable for activities where members want to work together for common economic goals, such as housing associations, cooperatives or member-owned businesses.

 Nonprofit association

 A non-profit association is an association that is run for no profit and instead to promote the non-profit interests of its members.
 For example, culture, sports or social work.
 The association is its own legal entity and the members have no personal responsibility for the association's debts or agreements.
 One of the main advantages of a non-profit association is that it can conduct business without paying taxes on its earnings, as long as they are used to further the purpose of the association.
-The disadvantage is that a non-profit association cannot conduct for-profit activities in the same way as other forms of business.
+The disadvantage is that a non-profit association cannot conduct for-profit activities in the same way as other business structures.
 Non-profit associations are suitable for groups of people who want to work together to promote common interests without having a financial profit purpose.

 Did this help you?